MishraShikhar/OCVS/OCVS/ExportWorkload.md

 ### Step 3: Setup OSCommerce Application

 - Make a temporary folder named **tmp** and switch to the new directory.
-You will download osCommerce files in the folder.
+You will download osCommerce files in this folder.

         mkdir tmp